cloudbring/sfJwtPhpUnitPlugin/USAGE.markdown

 }
 </pre>

-* `sfError404Exception` is not considered an error and will not be caught by the plugin.

 * Since 500 errors are generally not considered to be desirable behavior, you will probably end up using this plugin to debug your application rather than as part of a test or assertion.